jaynal83/vegiehat/content/teams/index.md

   </div>
   <div class="team-details">
     <h3>KHALID Muntasir</h3>
-    <p>Khalid Mumtasir is pursuing his bachelor degree in statistics at the Department of Statistics, University of Rajshahi, Bangladesh.
-He has interests in Mathematics, Sciences, Computers and the creative fields of arts.
+    <p>Khalid Muntasir is pursuing his bachelor degree in statistics at the Department of Statistics, University of Rajshahi, Bangladesh.
+He has interests in Mathematics, Sciences, Computers and creative fields of arts.
 He loves to explore new technologies while solving day to day problems.
     </p>
     <ul>
       <li><strong>Skills:</strong> R, JavaScript, Photoshop, Figma</li>